Introduction

 If, as a client, you are a non-natural person and are unable or unwilling to settle our fees we reserve the right to seek payment from the natural person (or parent entity) who gave us instructions on your behalf and we shall be entitled to enforce any fees due against them.

-If you decide to disengage from us part way through an accounting or tax period, we reserve the right to charge you such time we have spent on your affairs at the point of disengagement based upon the degree of responsibility and skill involved, the importance and value of the advice that we provide, the risk level, and the time necessary to complete the work.
+If you decide to disengage from us part way through an accounting or tax period, we reserve the right to charge you for such time as we have spent on your affairs at the point of disengagement based upon the degree of responsibility and skill involved, the importance and value of the advice that we provide, the risk level, and the time necessary to complete the work.
+For fixed-fee arrangements, this may include a fair and reasonable pro-rata fee reflecting the proportion of work completed up to the date of termination.

 Lien